Train-In-Blocks-Ltd/Landing/content/blog/supersets-and-bench-press.md

 title: Effects of supersets on barbell bench press performance
 slug: supersets-and-bench-press
 img: man-bench-press.png
+alt: Superset and barbell
+author: Mikey Lau
+date: 2021-03-04T00:00:00.000Z
 postDesc: Supersets may help you improve your bench press performance depending on which outcome you desire.
 It will affect peak force and velocity differently.
-author: Mikey Lau
-date: "2021-03-03"
 ---

 ## What are _Quick Articles_?